Welcome Letter

 Material topic identification

-To identify material topics, we reviewed our previous materiality assessment, engaged subject matter experts on our Executive Steering Committee and researched local, national, industry and global ESG issues and trends.
-We worked with members of the Executive Steering Committee to identify stakeholders and stakeholder groups to interview as part of our materiality assessment.
+To identify material topics, we reviewed our previous materiality assessment, engaged subject matter experts on our Executive Steering Committee and researched local, national, industry and global issues and trends.
+We worked with members of the Executive Steering Committee to identify individuals and stakeholder groups to interview as part of our materiality assessment.
 For our 2021 materiality assessment, we identified 40-50 stakeholders to interview, half of which were internal and half of which were external.
 In addition to soliciting input on the prioritization of the material topics we identified, we asked all 40-50 stakeholders that we interviewed as part of our materiality assessment if there were any additional material topics we should consider in our assessment.

 Stakeholder engagement